Ancient Mediterranean Religions

 - Early Christianity (including New Testament)

-On the doctoral level, it is expected that the bulk of a student's classes will be in that subfield, with other course requirements being fulfilled in closely related areas.
+It is expected that the bulk of a student’s classes will be in their subfield, with other course requirements being fulfilled in related areas in consultation with their advisor.

 Students will be examined on two ancient languages, one (the primary research language) in a Doctoral Examination as specified in the following section and the other (the secondary language) prior to taking the Doctoral Examinations.
 It is expected that most students will acquire at least a third ancient language (e.g., Latin, Coptic, Aramaic, Syriac) in the course of their program.